-India’s vaccination plan: Electoral rolls, 5-member teams, monitoring for adverse events
+India’s vaccination plan involves electoral rolls, 5-member teams, monitoring adverse events

 “These may include the challenge of ensuring over 1.3 billion people in India receive factual and timely information and updates on vaccine roll-out progress and benefits, public’s anxiety and queries regarding government’s decision for prioritisation of vaccine administration, apprehension about the vaccines introduced after a short trial raising safety concerns, and fear of adverse events, misconception about vaccine efficacy, rumours and negative narrative in media/social media,” the document read.

-India has recorded more than 99-lakh cases of the coronavirus – the second highest in the world – and 1,43,709 people have died of the infection.
+India has recorded more than 99 lakh cases of the coronavirus – the second highest in the world – and 1,43,709 people have died of the infection.
 The Pune-based Serum Institute, Hyderabad-based Bharat Biotech and pharmaceutical company Pfizer have applied for emergency use authorisation in India.
 The government has not signed a deal for a coronavirus vaccine yet so it is unclear when it will be available for use in the country.
 It is likely that the Centre may approve some coronavirus vaccines over the next few weeks.
 The final call on the efficacy of a vaccine will be taken by the Drugs Controller General of India.

 Follow today’s live updates on the coronavirus here

-Here is the Centre’s plan on vaccination:
+Here’s the Centre’s plan on vaccination:

 - Around 100-200 people will be vaccinated during each session per day.
 Reports, citing the health ministry guidelines, said that the session will continue for nine hours, from 9 am to 5 pm.